Bad Score on the SAT or ACT? Here’s What to Do Next

 Improve Your ACT or SAT Score with Practice Tests

-You read that right: that’s "tests" with an "s"—more than one practice test.
+You read that right: that’s multiple "practice tests," with an "s"—not just one.

 I really encourage you, if at all possible, to take four timed practice tests in the 4-6 weeks leading up to your actual test.

-• It helps you get comfortable with the idea of taking a test.
-Do you know why many students fail to do well on their first SAT or ACT?
-Performance anxiety, pure and simple.
-Students understandably arrive at the testing center sweating bullets, unsure what to expect.
-They pile way too much fear, hope, and energy onto the idea of taking a test.
-However, if you do a practice test over and over again, you reprogram how you feel about test taking.
+• It helps you get comfortable with the experience of taking a test.
+Do you know why many high-achieving students stumble on their first SAT or ACT?
+Performance anxiety.
+Students understandably arrive at the testing center drenched in nervous sweat, their brains working a mile a minute because they don’t know what to expect.
+The test itself has come to represent an enormous amount of hope, fear, and energy for them.
+However, if you take multiple practice tests, you reprogram your brain’s way of thinking about test-taking.
 It becomes less intimidating because it’s now a thing that you’ve done before, many times over.

-• It helps you master the timing of the thing.
-Pacing yourself is a MAJOR part of doing well on any test—especially for the ACT, which is notoriously fast-paced!
-It’s important not to hurry through and miss answers in a rush against the clock.
-It’s equally important to finish ahead of the clock without sinking time on difficult questions.
+• It helps you conquer the timing of the thing.
+Pacing yourself is a MAJOR part of doing well on any test—especially for the ACT, which moves at an infamously fast clip!
+It’s important not to rush through and flub answers in your desperate haste to finish.
+It’s equally important to finish ahead of the clock without sinking undue amounts of time into difficult questions you’re less likely to get right anyways.
 The more times you take the practice test, the better sense you’ll have of how long you have to answer each question.

 • It helps you feel comfortable with the language and format of the test.
-You won’t feel as intimidated by the way questions are phrased if you spend a good deal of time with the practice material.
+You won’t feel as intimidated by the (sometimes unnatural!) way that standardized test questions are phrased if you spend a good deal of time with the practice material.

 Get a Good Night's Sleep

-I’m sure you’ve heard this advice, but it should be repeated because 1) it really DOES impact your cognitive sharpness the next day, yet 2) so few students actually implement this advice.
-Your brain tempts you into thinking that you can cram in just…a few….more…..facts before the big day.
+I’m sure you’ve heard this advice from the adults in your life, but it bears repeating because 1) it really DOES impact your brain’s sharpness the next day, yet 2) so few students actually live by this advice.
+Your understandably anxious brain tempts you into thinking that you can cram in just…a few….more…..facts before the big day.

-The truth is that last minute cramming doesn’t really help you much, especially if you haven’t studied that material for weeks or months before hand.
+The truth is that last minute cramming doesn’t actually help you much, especially if you haven’t even touched that material before.

-Mostly, cramming and not sleeping just floods your body with stress hormones that can negatively affect your mental processes.
+Mostly, cramming and not sleeping just floods your body with stress hormones the next day—hormones that can negatively affect your mental processes.
 This is definitely not good to do before a test.

 The very best thing you can do is go to bed.
-At this point in the prep process, you know the stuff you know, and spending the night before a test trying to teach yourself something new or reinforce what you already know will backfire.
+At this point in the prep process, you know everything you’re going to know, and spending the night before a test trying to teach yourself something new or reinforce what you already know will hurt you instead of helping you.

-What doesn’t backfire is giving yourself enough rest so that you come to the test alert and with clarity.
-It won’t happen if you’re exhausted from a night spent cramming.
+What doesn’t harm you is giving yourself enough rest so that you come to the test wide-awake and focused.
+And that won’t happen if you’re bleary-eyed from a night spent “memorizing” facts you won’t successfully recall anyways.

 Eat Breakfast before Your Standardized Test

-I know, I know, you’ve heard it before: breakfast is the most important meal of the day.
-But this is triply, quadruply true on the day you take a standardized test.
 A mental and physical marathon lie before you, and you CANNOT run two marathons on zero calories.
-Your brain will respond better to carbs, and your body to protein.
-Make sure you have a balance of both.
+Your brain needs carbs to function at a high level, and your body needs protein.
+Make sure you eat good amounts of both.
+(AND some healthy fats, while you’re at it!)

 Also, bring snacks with you to the testing center!
-An apple or granola bar works wonders to keep focus for the last half of the test.
+A banana or granola bar works wonders to restore your energy and focus when you’re starting to flag after an hour and a half of intensive work.

 What to Wear to the SAT and ACT

-So, let go of trying to look cute.
-No one’s looking at you anyway, believe me—they’re too busy stressing out about the test!
-If you come to the testing room in sweats with your hair pulled back in a ponytail and without a stitch of makeup on—perfect.
-And if you want to put a little lipgloss on, that’s fine, too.
+No one’s looking at you anyway, believe me—they’re too busy worrying about the test before them!
+If you come to the testing room in sweats with your hair in a messy bun and no makeup but your lucky chapstick, that’s great.

-My point is to be as physically comfortable as possible.
-No high heels, tight shoes, tight jeans, etc.
+You should strive to be as physically comfortable as possible.
+No high heels, tight pants, tube tops that need constant readjusting, etc.

-Do, however, bring layers (like your trusty hoodie) in the event they try to freeze you with A/C. (And check out this list of 6-8 other items you should bring with you to the SAT/Digital SAT/ACT!)
+Do, however, bring layers (like your trusty hoodie) in case the testing center is in one of those buildings where they love to blast the AC.
+(And review this list of 6-8 other items you should bring with you to the SAT/Digital SAT/ACT!)

 Get a High Score on the ACT and SAT by Arriving Early

-Testing Hacks to Improve Your SAT and ACT Score
+Testing Tricks to Improve Your SAT and ACT Score

-Now, let’s briefly touch on some things to keep in mind when taking your test for the second (or third…or fourth) time.
+Now, let’s briefly touch on some things to keep in mind while taking your test for the second (or third…or fourth) time.

 Stay Positive during the Exam

-Instead, stay upbeat and focused.
-Repeat to yourself a simple, positive mantra like, “I’ve studied; I’m ready.”
+Repeat to yourself a simple, positive mantra like, “I’ve studied; I’m ready” or “I’ve got this.”

 How to Pace Yourself While Taking the ACT or SAT

 While I don’t recommend looking up at the clock every five minutes, do keep an eye out and keep yourself on track.
-This is why it’s important to prep with timed practice tests— you can train yourself to be on time.
+This is why it’s important to prep with timed practice tests: you can train yourself to stay on time, and to sense when you’ve been spending too much time on a question.

-You may think you know the answer until you see another, better answer.
-So, be sure that you’ve looked through each answer before making your decision.
+You may think that B is the answer—until you reach D and realize that it’s a better answer.
+So, be sure that you’ve checked out each answer before making your decision.

-Cross out the choices that you know are wrong.
+Cross out the choices (or use the “eliminate” feature to digitally cross out the choices) that you know are wrong.
 That will make it easier to decide between the choices you have left.

 Should You Skip an SAT or ACT Question When You Get Stuck?

 Yes, you should.
-Sometimes a question seems so out-of-left-field and unfamiliar that you’ve got to keep going.
-You can’t waste any more time.
-Come back if you have the time at the end of the test.
+Sometimes a question seems so out-of-left-field and unfamiliar that you’ve just got to move on.
+You can’t waste any more time on this toughie when the other questions—all worth the same number of points as this one!—are likely lower-hanging fruit.
+Return to this tricky Q if you have the time at the end of the test.

 Guess at Questions You Don’t Know

-Yeah, so that question that you skipped over because you didn’t understand—if you come back later on and still can’t make heads or tails of it, just make an educated guess.
+Yeah, so that question that you skipped over because you couldn’t make heads or tail of it in the moment?
+If you come back later on and still can’t make heads or tails of it, just make an educated guess.
 Who knows?
-Even with a random guess, you have a 20-25% chance of answering correctly!
-(For info more on this, read my post on the art of guessing *strategically* on the SAT and ACT.)
+Even with a random guess, you have a 25% chance of answering correctly!
+(For info more on the BEST way to pick randomly, read my post on the art of guessing *strategically* on the SAT and ACT.)

 Be Decisive

 Don’t second-guess yourself.
-If you find yourself going back and forth between two answer choices, go with the one you initially gravitated towards.
-Your gut instinct is usually right, and sometimes that’s the best strategy when you’re unsure.
+If you find yourself going back and forth between two answer choices, go with the one you were first drawn towards.
+Your gut instinct is often right, and sometimes that’s the best strategy when you’re uncertain.
 Then MOVE ON.

 Double-check Your Answers

-If you’ve completed the test, but still have time to spare, don’t just sit there twiddling your thumbs ‘til time runs out!
+If you’ve completed the section or module with extra minutes or seconds to spare, don’t just sit there whistling a merry tune ‘til the proctor says “time” or the countdown timer runs out!
 Look back over your answers.
-Double check to ensure that you’ve filled in the right answer.
+Double-check to ensure that you’ve actually arrived at—and actually selected—the right answer for each Q.

-And if you found it comforting to have the strategies in this post in your back pocket, how great would it be to have dozens MORE practical tips and tricks for getting your highest SAT or ACT score ever?
-If you work with me one on one, you’ll gain access to exactly that goldmine of tried-and-true knowledge.
+And if you find it comforting to have the strategies in this post in your back pocket, how great would it be to have dozens MORE practical tips and tricks for getting your highest SAT or ACT score ever?
+If you work with me one on one, you’ll gain access to just such a treasure chest of my field-expert’s knowledge.

 OR, if private tutoring doesn’t fit your budget or study style, never fear!
-My online course is perfect for you:
+My online course is a great alternative:

-This is a totally digital, totally self-directed video class that will help you slay the dragon of your test anxiety.
+This is fully digital, go-at-your-own-pace video class will help you conquer your test-day nerves.
 I walk you through over a DOZEN tricks and strategies for keeping calm and testing on.
 So if you liked the hack that today’s post had to offer, just imagine the kind of score you can achieve with loads MORE of them!